FerretCode/locomotive/README.md

 A Railway sidecar service for sending webhook events when new logs are received.
 Supports Discord, Datadog, Axiom, BetterStack and more!

+## ️⚠️ Deprecation Notice

+This version of locomotive has been deprecated in favor of Locomotive V2.
+You can find it [here](https://github.com/brody192/locomotive).

 ## Configuration

 Configuration is done through environment variables.
 See explanation and examples below.